This post is going to teach you how to make a word wall at home and use it to help your child with spelling and writing.

-What’s so great about a word wall and why should you use it?
 Walk into any primary classroom in a school and you will find one or more word walls.
 It’s not because teachers like to cover every square inch of classroom walls and doors (although it looks that way!) rather, it’s because word walls are a wonderful way to display words that students are learning and need to see regularly.

 Please note this post may contain affiliate links and ads, read our full disclosure here.

-3 Ways to Make a Word Wall
+How to Make a Word Wall at Home

 You can spend money to buy the templates and pre-populated words from a package sold online, or you can simply create your own word wall using 3″X5″ colored index cards, markers, and some tape or sticky tack.
 You don’t need a wall to create a useful word wall, at the end of this post, you’ll find some tips on how to make a word wall even you are short on space.